 |Nearest travel links||Nearest airport: Venice 50 km, Nearest railway: Montegrotto Terme 9 km|

-|Family friendly||Great for children of all ages, Suitable for people with restricted mobility|
+|Family friendly||Great for children of all ages|

-|Notes||Pets welcome, Yes, smoking allowed|
+|Notes||Pets welcome, No smoking at this property|

-|Luxuries||Log fire, DVD player, Staffed property|
+|Luxuries||Fireplace, Internet access, DVD player, Staffed property|

 |General||Central heating, Air conditioning, CD player, Satellite TV, Wi-Fi available|